Magento 1 End of Life: What You Need to Know About Moving to Magento 2

 - Hosting – Not much will change as far as hosting is concerned.
 You will have to check in with your specific hosting provider to receive an update on how your plan will alter your website.

 - Costs – Transitioning to Magento 2 could be expensive.
 A majority of the associated costs will entail the audit and the transition to Magento 2.

-You should create a strategy to guide you through the process of transitioning to Magento 2.
+It would help if you created a strategy to guide you through transitioning to Magento 2.

 Should You Move On To Another Platform?

-If you are a large organization disillusioned with Magento and have the funds to move forward, then making the decision to transition to another platform may not be anything you will think twice about.
+If you are a large organization disillusioned with Magento and have the funds to move forward, then deciding to transition to another platform may not be anything you will think twice about.